camconrad/compensator/README.md

   Allows a delegator to claim their pending rewards.

 - **`stakeForProposal`**
-  Allows the delegator to incentivize delegate to vote for, against, or abstain.
+  Allows the delegator to incentivize delegate to vote for or against.

 - **`distributeStakes`**
   Allows the delegate to distribute staked COMP after a proposal resolves.